Streams and Floodplains

 Key Vital Sign Messages

-• The 17 major rivers of Puget Sound have lost or experienced a reduction in over 60% of their floodplain function in the last 100 years.
-The loss is predominantly in response to increased population growth and development leading to constrained river flow and non-natural land cover.
+• The 17 major rivers of Puget Sound have experienced a more than 60% reduction of floodplain function in the last 100 years.
+This loss is largely due to population growth and development that increases non-natural land cover and constrains river flow.

-• The occurrence of below normal summer flows is increasing in unregulated streams and rivers across Puget Sound.
+• The occurrence of below-normal streamflow is increasing across Puget Sound rivers.
 Consecutive years with below normal summer flows have increased since 1985 and especially since 2015.
-In 2021, summer flows were below normal most of the time at three-quarters of the 19 indicator stream gages.
+In 2024, summer flows were below normal most of the time at 89% of stream gages measured for the Vital Signs program.

-• Summer low flows in the Puget Sound basin respond to a variety of drivers including rainfall, snowfall, temperature, evapotranspiration, land-use conversion, forest practices, and human water use.
-The summer low flows indicator aims to describe the change pattern in summer low flow based on the net effects of all factors combined; it does not evaluate the potential impact of individual factors on a trend.
+• Summer flows in Puget Sound streams and rivers respond to a variety of drivers including rainfall, snowfall, temperature, evapotranspiration, land-use conversion, forest practices, and human water use.

-• Climate change impacts on Puget Sound streams and floodplains is expected to further stress these ecosystems and impact the multiple benefits they provide (UW Climate Impacts Group 2016).
+• Puget Sound’s streams and floodplains are expected to be further stressed by climate change, which will impact the multiple benefits they provide.

 Background Documents